bibleexchange/courses/book-of-revelation/008_chapter-19/001/rev-056-740_three-revelations-of-who-god-is-part4-lion.md

 ### Violence

-**Words of Battle**: ... white horse ... judge and make war ... vesture dipped in blood... armies ... sharp sword, ...smite ... rule ... rod of iron ... treadeth ... fierceness and wrath .. eat the flesh ... make war...beast was taken, and with him the false prophet...These both were cast alive into a lake of fire burning with brimstone...slain with the sword
+**Words of Battle**: &hellip; white horse &hellip; judge and make war &hellip; vesture dipped in blood&hellip; armies &hellip; sharp sword, &hellip;smite &hellip; rule &hellip; rod of iron &hellip; treadeth &hellip; fierceness and wrath .. eat the flesh &hellip; make war&hellip;beast was taken, and with him the false prophet&hellip;These both were cast alive into a lake of fire burning with brimstone&hellip;slain with the sword

 ### Vengeance